HelloWorld2024Group/HelloWorld2024/README.md

 reading articles across multiple platforms to obtain the same information, making it easier and more timely to stay updated with the news.

+For this project, we created an AWS API that fetches the top news articles every day and stores them, along with their vector embeddings, which it uses to group articles together.
+After a user opens the app and specifies their preferred news sources, a call is made to the API that generates a headline with bullet points for each grouping (using only the specified news sources), which is then displayed in the app.